On reconstruction from imaginary part for radiation solutions in two dimensions: Introduction

 \section{Introduction}

 We consider the two-dimensional Helmholtz equation

-where $\Delta$ is the Laplacian in $x$, and $\cal U$ is a region (open connected set) in $\RR^2$ consisting of all points outside a closed bounded regular curve $S$ (for example as in \cite{SK}).
+where $\Delta$ is the Laplacian in $x$, and $\cal U$ is an exterior region (open unbounded connected set) in $\RR^2$ consisting of all points outside a closed bounded regular curve $S$ (for example as in \cite{SK}).
 For equation (\ref{eq:1.1}) we consider the radiation solution $\psi$ such that: $\psi$ is of class $C^2$ and satisfies the Sommerfeld's radiation condition

 uniformly in $x/|x|$.

 Let